Kremasti, Rhodes: My favorite summer spot

 If you want to buy food there are also some supermarkets in the village and the kiosks which are open 24/7.

 In Rhodes Town everything is a little bit more expensive.
 Nevertheless you should go at least one evening to this cool city.
 Especially the beautiful old town is a must-see, it’s so impressive!
 Also the nightlife is amazing – you will find a lot of small and super stylish bars, outdoor-discos and much more.
 Just go out and see where you land.

 Another thing is the famous as well as infamous Bar Street.
 If you like hardcore-partying then this is your place to be!
 But then you should hope that the wind comes very late on the day after.
 Or (the best that can happen in this case) it doesn’t come at all.

-I am sorry, but I can’t say very much about this … cause it’s not my topic.
-All the time I spent on the island there was so much wind that I merely got out of the water 😉 As I am super addicted to kitesurfing and if the wind is blowing nothing can hold me back.
+I am sorry, but I can’t say so much about culture!
+Cause all the time I spent on the island there was so much wind that I merely got out of the water 😉 As I am super addicted to kitesurfing and if the wind is blowing nothing can hold me back.
 In the evening most of the time I feel totally destroyed (in a good way ;)) and I am too lazy for big tours.
-As my husband is the same we could only manage it to spend one afternoon in the popular village Lindos, which is really beautiful.
+My husband is the same and so we could only manage it to spend one afternoon in the popular village Lindos, which is really beautiful.

 Have you already been to Rhodes or Kremasti for kitesurfing and do you have any additions?
-I’m keen to read about your experiences 🙂
+I’m keen to read about your experiences!

 If you haven’t tried kitesurfing and need some hints why you should do it – then maybe you should read this article about “Why kitesurfing?” and go on then 😉